Wound care is part of the supportive care given to those with Epidermolysis Bullosa (EB).

-The following list of suggested methods of care has been compiled from several sources and addresses all forms of EB.
+The following list of suggested methods of wound care has been compiled from several sources and addresses all forms of EB.
 Because suggestions may not pertain to every form of EB, discretion and experimentation will guide the parents and the physician in choosing those methods that apply.

-It is important to note that no one product works for every person or every wound.
+It is important to note that no one wound care product works for every person or every wound.
 Wound healing is the primary goal, but dressings must also provide comfort, prevent pain and re-injury, be easy to apply and remove, and be cost effective.
 As a result, selection is often based on personal preferences.
 (Ly, L., Su, JC J of Wound Care Vol. 17, No 11, November 2008: 482-492).

 A blister, erosion, or wound should be bandaged if: